 Under Pennsylvania law, third-party claimants can’t pursue bad-faith claims, and the bad-faith statute of limitations expires after two years, leading to Gibson throwing out the other bad-faith claims.
 Gibson also threw out Professionals’ attempt to claim tortious interference with its customer contractual relationships.

 Gibson won’t be hearing the First Choice case or a similar $59,424.97 case Professionals is pursuing against Kemper Independence Insurance and TVM Building Products.
-(It’s unclear if Kemper is still a defendant in both cases or just its namesake case.)

 The Judicial Panel on Multidistrict Litigation reversed itself and sent both to the Middle District of Florida in January — and the decision should be noted by any shop considering suing an insurer in federal district court.